 Summer Intern Hiring

-To apply for a summer internship position, send your cover letter, resume, law school transcript, writing sample, and list of three professional references to Robin Edwards.
+To apply for a summer fellowship position, send your cover letter, resume, law school transcript, writing sample, and list of three professional references to Robin Edwards.
 All applications must be submitted online through the Manhattan DA’s website.

 Assistant District Attorney Hiring

 Most of the 40 attorneys the DA hires come directly from law school but some do come from other offices or from clerkships.
 All ADAs must work in the office for a minimum of three years and live in New York.